AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/triggers-and-filters-for-mobile-smart-campaigns.md

 >
 >The filter will find both current and former installs as Marketo does not track app uninstalls.

-**Constraints**: Device Type, Platform, Mobile App, Mobile App Version, Device Type, Install Source, Is Push Enabled, and Locale
+**Constraints** - Device Type, Platform, Mobile App, Mobile App Version, Device Type, Install Source, Is Push Enabled, and Locale

 ![](assets/triggers-and-filters-for-mobile-smart-campaigns-3.png)